teddzyb/illumi/README.md

 💬 **Chat** – Chat with your friends or strangers in dedicated chatrooms for different topics.

 ## Plans
-- [ ] Rewrite the website in PHP
+- [ ] Rewrite the website in PHP or Vue
 - [ ] Redesign the website with Bootstrap
-- [ ] Work on the backend with SQL
+- [ ] Incorporate a backend with MySQL or Laravel

 ## Screenshots
 <p align="center">